ArolWright/arolwright.github.io/about.md

 {% photo %}

 I've been working as a freelance tech journalist since 2017, and it's been a fantastic ride.
-I'm currently a senior writer at _[How-To Geek](https://www.howtogeek.com/author/arolwright/)_, which I joined in August 2022.
+I currently contribute to _[How-To Geek](https://www.howtogeek.com/author/arolwright/)_ since August 2022.
+I also contribute to _The Mobile Report_ since March 2025.

 Before _How-To Geek_, I had the pleasure of contributing to some other awesome publications.
 I wrote for _[Android Police](https://androidpolice.com/author/arol-wright)_ from 2021 to 2023, for _[MakeUseOf](https://www.makeuseof.com/author/arol-wright)_ from 2021 to 2024, and got my start at _[XDA-Developers](https://www.xda-developers.com/author/arol-wright)_, where I wrote from 2017 to 2021.
 Each experience has helped me grow as a writer and deepen my understanding of the ever-changing tech landscape.